Hi! I'm Ms. Quesenberry. I'm super excited to be here at Bessie Weller Elementary.

 In order to do this, students will need to log in to their Google Tools and go to Google Classroom.
 I've provided a video with some instructions here:

-Every month, I will send home an informational newsletter.
-These will be posted here as well.
+Every month, I will post a monthly newsletter here as well.
 These newsletters will provide information about what we are doing in class, reminders of upcoming special events, and contact information.

 During the school year, I will have daily office hours for phone calls and video chats with parents.
-During the week, I will be available from 1-2:30 on Mondays and from 12:15-12:40 PM and from 3:40-4:10 PM on Tuesdays through Fridays.
+During the week, I will be available from 1-2:30 on Mondays and from 2:00-3:00pm on Tuesdays through Fridays.
 You can call the school to reach me at these times.
 Of course, you can always send me a message using Remind or an email to email@example.com and I will get back to you as soon as possible.

 Student Independent Work: